scala/docs.scala-lang/_overviews/scala3-macros/faq.md

 ## How do I summon all types of a tuple type?
 If I have a type `(T1, T2, ...)` how do I generate the term for `(summon[T1], summon[T2], ...)` or get the individual expressions with the summoned values?

-Depending on you use case the way you will summon them will vary.
+Depending on your use case the way you will summon them will vary.
-The code you will need will depend on the kind of output you want (`Expr[Tuple]`, `List[Expr[Any]]`, or something else) and how you need errors to be reported.
+In particular, the code you will need depends on the kind of output you want (`Expr[Tuple]`, `List[Expr[Any]]`, or something else) and how you need errors to be reported.
-Here are two examples that should give you the basic skeleton for your variant of this code.
+Here are two examples that should give you the basic skeleton for two different variant of this code.

 ```scala
   def summonAllInList[T](using Type[T])(using Quotes): List[Expr[Any]] = {